 Your program will be rooted in relevant case studies and pertinent experiences — whether you’re on campus, or online.
 Preparation for your career includes working with chiropractic in a clinical rotation, developing individualized nutrition plans, creating a comprehensive, practical Human Anatomy and Physiology curriculum, and much more.

 Doctor of Chiropractic

 Build your experience in 4,680 contact hours.

-Begin with multidisciplinary, hands-on opportunities in diverse settings of care — a New York Chiropractic College staple — starting with greater supervision from our leading faculty clinicians and then heading toward greater independence.
+Begin with multidisciplinary, hands-on opportunities in diverse settings of care — a Northeast College of Health Sciences staple — starting with greater supervision from our leading faculty clinicians and then heading toward greater independence.
 You, working with patients, making a difference right away.

-During your 5th trimester, you will apply for assignment to one of New York Chiropractic College's three outpatient health center locations, where you will begin your outpatient clinical training in your 8th trimester.
+During your 5th trimester, you will apply for assignment to one of Northeast College of Health Sciences' three outpatient health center locations, where you will begin your outpatient clinical training in your 8th trimester.